-We are now planning for Charringtons to be vacant by April 2023 and given the nature of the building and its services, which are all time life expired, it is not possible to let it to tenants before it is handed over to City Heart for regeneration.
+We have now vacated Charringtons as of April 2023 and given the nature of the building and its services, which are all time life expired, it is not possible to let it to tenants before it is handed over to City Heart for regeneration.
 We will instead be offering the building to the emergency services for training purposes.